Manchidi-MJ/se-assignment-1-setting-up-your-developer-environment-Manchidi-MJ/README.md

 - Adherence to submission guidelines and deadlines.

 Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.

+ANSWERS/SUBMISSION TO THE ASSIGNMENT
+THE LINK BELOW IS A REDIRECTION TO THE ASSIGNMENT DOCUMENTION.
+ATTACHED TO IT IS A LINK TO MY INITIALIZED GITHUB REPOSITORY file:///C:/Users/johnm/OneDrive%20-%20University%20of%20Limpopo/Documents/PLP%20WORK/Manchidi_MJ%20Assignment%201.pdf